 Key Features:

-- Live performance graphs
+- Availability Tests: Live performance graphs

 The free Uptime Robot performs 50 different checks every cycle.
 You get to watch the results of those tests live in the dashboard and data also gets stored for two months to enable historical performance analysis.